HeidelTime/heideltime/doc/readme.txt

   http://www.aclweb.org/anthology/S/S10

 In "Language Resources and Evaluation", we have published a paper on "Multilingual and Cross-domain Temporal Tagging".
-In addition, we detail the features and architecture of
+Here, we detail the features and architecture of
 HeidelTime:
   Jannik Strötgen and Michael Gertz.
   Multilingual and Cross-domain Temporal Tagging.
   In: Language Resources and Evaluation, 47(2), pages 269-298, 2013, Springer. http://link.springer.com/article/10.1007%2Fs10579-012-9179-y

 Please cite one of these papers if you use HeidelTime.
+Or, alternatively:

-If you use HeidelTime for processing colloquial text such as SMS or tweets or scientific publications (e.g., biomedical studies), you may want to cite the following paper instead:
+If you use HeidelTime for processing colloquial text (such as SMS or tweets) or scientific publications (e.g., biomedical studies), you may want to cite the following paper instead:
   Jannik Strötgen and Michael Gertz:
   Temporal Tagging on Different Domains: Challenges, Strategies, and Gold Standards.